parpalak/rose/README.md

 - external ID - an arbitrary string that is sufficient for your code to identify the page;
 - page title;
 - page content;
-- instance ID - an optional integer ID of the page source (e.g. for multi-site services), see below for details.
+- instance ID - an optional integer ID of the page source (e.g., for multi-site services), as explained below.

-You may also provide some optional parameters: keywords, description, date, relevance ratio and URL.
+Optional parameters that you can provide include: keywords, description, date, relevance ratio, and URL.
 Keywords are indexed and searched with higher relevance.
 The description can be used for building a snippet (see below).
-It's a good idea to use the content of "keyword" and "description" meta-tags for this purpose (if you have any, of course).
 The URL can be an arbitrary string.

+It is suggested to use the content of "keyword" and "description" meta-tags, if available, for this purpose.

-The `Indexer::index()` method is used both for adding and updating the index.
-If the content is not changed, this method skips the job.
+The `Indexer::index()` method is used for both adding and updating the index.
+If the content is unchanged, this method skips the operation.
 Otherwise, the content is being removed and indexed again.

-When you remove a page from the site, just call
+When you remove a page from the site, simply call

 ```php
 $indexer->removeById($externalId, $instanceId);